Wayland Police Chief to Resign: Report

-Wayland Police Chief Sean Gibbons will resign to his position in December, according to a report by the Boston Globe.
+Wayland Police Chief Sean Gibbons will resign from his position in December, according to a report by the Boston Globe.

 The Globe reported that Gibbons was placed on administrative leave in March, just four months after he was appointed chief of police.